realworldocaml/book/book/command-line-parsing/README.md

 ## Command-Line Autocompletion with bash {#command-line-auto-completion-with-bash}

 Modern UNIX shells usually have a tab-completion feature to interactively help you figure out how to build a command line.
 These work by pressing the Tab key in the middle of typing a command, and seeing the options that pop up.
-You've probably used this most often to find the files in the current directory, but it can actually be extended for other parts of the command, too. [tab-autocompletion]{.idx}[autocompletion]{.idx}[command-line parsing/autocompletion with bash]{.idx}
+You've probably used this most often to find the files in the current directory, but it can actually be extended for other parts of the command, too. [autocompletion]{.idx}[command-line parsing/autocompletion with bash]{.idx}

 The precise mechanism for autocompletion varies depending on what shell you are using, but we'll assume you are using the most common one: `bash`.
 This